ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/gatekeeper.md

 :::info Description

-This is a write-up for the [Gatekeeper Room](https://tryhackme.com/room/gatekeeper) on TryHackMe.
+These are my notes for the [Gatekeeper Room](https://tryhackme.com/room/gatekeeper) on TryHackMe.

 Credits: S/o to SnoOw, Kafka and Noodles for the assist on this box.